shorepine/tulipcc/docs/tulip_api.md

 # Copy bitmap area from x,y of width,height to x1, y1
 tulip.blit(x,y,w,h,x1, y1)

+# If you give blit an extra parameter it will not copy over alpha color (0x55), good for blending BG images
+tulip.blit(x,y,w,h,x1, y1, 1)

 # Sets or gets a rect of the BG with bitmap data (RGB332 pal_idxes)
 tulip.bg_bitmap(x, y, w, h, bitmap)